Rebecca Gayheart Wears Tiny Bikini On Mexican Vacation After Filing For Divorce From Eric Dane

 Rebecca Gayheart wore a tiny bikini on vacation in Mexico a month after filing for divorce from Eric Dane.
 TMZ reports that the 46-year-old was soaking up the sun in Playa del Carmen with friends.

-The two-piece bikini Gayheart wore had a triangle top with strings that tied around the neck and back.
+The two-piece bikini Gayheart wore had a triangle top with strings that tie around the neck and back.
 She had on thong bottoms that showed off her derriere.
 The actress accessorized the look with a pair of large round sunglasses, a necklace and multiple bracelets on her right wrist.

 As TMZ notes, the star and her pals know the “fine art” of chilling out in a crisis.